jahuty/documentation/components/overview.md

 category   : components
 ---

-# Learning more

-Jahuty is comprised of a number of components that work together:
+{% include heading.html title="Learning more" lead="Jahuty is comprised of a number of components that work together." %}

 * [API Keys](/components/api-keys), tokens to identify your organization's API requests.
 * [Invitations](/components/invitations), a request to join an organization.